danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 Thankfully <code>kref_get_unless_zero()</code> has become the much more popular approach since it was added 10 years ago!

-## Locking Antipattern: Confusing Object Lifetime and Consistency
+## Locking Antipattern: Confusing Object Lifetime and Data Consistency

 We've now seen a few examples where the [no locking patterns from level 0](#level-0-no-locking) collide in annoying ways when more locking is added to